Small Claims Court cases for Cooke are heard in 2 LOCATIONS throughout Cooke County.

 What can I expect at trial?

 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
-This allows the trials to be conducted in a much more informal fashion.
+There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 Trials generally are pretty short (15-20 minutes).
-A jury trial will likely last longer, probably a few hours.
-Small Claims actions are heard in 2 courthouses throughout Cooke County.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 Cooke County Court Locations